shaybrow/songr/README.md

 ## Instructions

-Open project in intelliJ navigate src/main/java/com.shaybrow.songr/SongrApplication and run the App
+Create a psql database called songr.
+Update the application.properties with your personal psql login info.
+Open project in intelliJ navigate src/main/java/com.shaybrow.songr/SongrApplication and run the App.
+Nagigate to local host 8080 on your web browser and to /albums to view and save albums

 ### About

 This app demonstrates basic Spring functionality and implementation.
+Users have the option to save albums to the database and view all albums stored in the database.
 More to come soon!